mrsergei/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10571
 ```
-The new values for mean and median are lower for the imputed data set than mean and mediam for the original data set with missing values.
+Please note that the new values for mean and median differ from the ones calculated previously.
+The new values for mean and median are **lower** for the imputed data set than mean and median for the original data set with missing values.

 ## Are there differences in activity patterns between weekdays and weekends?

+We sart analysis of the difference between weekday and weekend activity patterns by introducing a factor variable into the imputed dataset to tag days that correspond to weekend vs weekday.

 ```r